Crafting Your Story, Your BookSM

 BIOGRAPHY – MEMOIR – HISTORY

 Manuscript Assessment, Developmental Editing, Copyediting

 Five Decades Writing and Editing Christian Non-Fiction

 Personally Committed to Your Achieving Your Best Writing

-If as a writer your specialty is Christian non-fiction (biblical, historical, theological, pastoral, homiletical, ethical, devotional, or inspirational), or if it falls within one or more of the conventional non-fiction genres of biography, memoir, history, philosophy, or psychology, then I may be able to assist you.
+If as a writer your specialty is Christian non-fiction (biblical, historical, theological, pastoral, homiletical, ethical, devotional, or inspirational), or belongs to one or more of the conventional non-fiction genres of biography, memoir, history, philosophy, or psychology, then I may be able to assist you.

 Both of us benefit at the outset from answers to two clarifying questions about your writing project: (1) What specific genre of Christian or conventional non-fiction are you working in?
 And, (2) which of the following types of editing best describes what you need now, and which possibly later?